Beautiful Hawaiian Flowers

-Hibiscus: This yellow variety of this iconic flower is the official state flower for Hawaii.
-With variations of pink, red, purple, golden and orange, the hibiscus flower is used for many occasions, including hair adornments, costume accessories, cake and cocktail decorations as well as an ingredient for tea.
-The delicate features and subtle flavor of this flower make it one of the most beloved symbols of the Hawaiian Islands.
+This yellow variety of this iconic flower is the official State flower for Hawaii.
+With variations of pink, red, purple, golden and orange, the hibiscus flower is used for many occasions.
+This includes hair adornments, costume accessories, cake decorations as well as an ingredient for tea.
+The delicate features of this flower make it one of the most popular symbols of Hawaii.

-Canna: These vibrant orange flowers dwell deep in the humid Hawaiian forests, and have flourished in Hawaii since the 18th century.
-They are often strung as leis and the seeds are incorporated into Hawaiian rattles and musical instruments.
+These vibrant orange flowers have flourished in Hawaii since the 18th century.
+They are often strung together as leis.
+Some use its seeds in Hawaiian rattles and musical instruments.

-Cup of Gold: Similar to the canna, these goblet-like flowers thrive in the rain forests and bloom during the winter months.
-The lengthy flower’s neck can extend up to 9 inches long and is known for its emitting a delicious fragrance.
-These flowers can be found growing abundantly in Maui and on the Big Island in Akaka Falls State Park.
+Similar to the canna, these goblet-like flowers thrive in the forests and bloom during the winter months.
+The lengthy flower’s neck can extend up to 9 inches long and emits a delicious fragrance.
+One can find these flowers growing abundantly on Maui and in Akaka Falls State Park on the Big Island.

-Heliconia: These spiky red or pink flowers look like a delicate a lobster claw, and can grow on thick stocks extending up to 20 feet high.
-Though the Heliconia originally comes from South America, there are over 20 species of the flower found in Hawaii.
+These spiky red or pink flowers look like a delicate a lobster claw.
+They can grow on thick stocks extending up to 20 feet high.
+Although the Heliconia originated from South America, there are over 20 species of the flower now found in Hawaii.

-Ixora: These mini-bouquets of pink and red flowers grow throughout Hawaiian coastal regions and can be strung into leis if done carefully.
-However, the most popular way that the Ixora is enjoyed in Hawaii is seeing them in gardens and alongside roadsides.
+These mini-bouquets of pink and red flowers grow throughout Hawaii’s coasts.
+You can can string them into leis if done carefully.
+However, the most popular way to view ixora is seeing them in Hawaii’s gardens and roadsides.

-Gardenia: Like many flowers found in Hawaii, Gardenias originally come from Asia.
-These divinely aromatic flowers have several species, growing petals in a rose-like fashion or that of a pinwheel shape as found on the Tahitian Gardenia.
+Like many flowers found in Hawaii, Gardenias originally came from Asia.
+These divinely aromatic flowers have several species.
+Some grow petals in a rose-like fashion or in a pinwheel shape as in the case of the Tahitian Gardenia.

-Ginger: These flowers are laced across Hawaii growing in shady and moist volcanic soil, with in various color blossoms of white, yellow, blue and red.
-Ginger flower plants can easily overtake an area, growing quickly and blooming from August and through late autumn.
-It is not to be confused with the white ginger lily flower, which is used in making the very popular ginger lei.
+These flowers grow in shade in moist volcanic soil in colors of white, yellow, blue and red.
+Ginger can easily overtake an area, growing quickly and blooming from August and through late autumn.
+But one should confuse it with the white ginger lily flower, which people use to make ginger leis.

-Lehua: This puffy flower comes in yellow, orange, white or red and is one of the most common flowers in Hawaii.
-The leaves were once used in medicine and ancient Hawaiians believed that plucking the red lehua (also the official flower of the Big Island) could summon rain showers.
+This puffy flower comes in yellow, orange, white or red.
+It’s one of the most common flowers in Hawaii.
+The ancient Hawaiians once used its leaves in medicine and believed that plucking the red lehua could bring rain showers.

-Lilikoi: The ornate flowers of the lilikoi or passion fruit are some of the most complicated and distinct flowers in Hawaii.
-Though there are nearly 500 different species of passion flower vines, only two, including the lilikoi, bear fruit.
-This plant was brought to Hawaii in 1923 through Australia and its tart fruit became popular in Hawaii.
-The passion fruit is a beloved flavor of ice cream, cocktails, shave ice and is considered to be one of the most prominent tropical fruits.
+Lilikoi or passion fruit flowers are some of the most complicated and distinct in Hawaii.
+Although there are 500 species of passion vines, only two, including the lilikoi, bear fruit.
+This plant came to Hawaii from Australia in 1923.
+Its tart fruit is very popular in Hawaii.
+The passion fruit is a favorite flavor in ice cream and shave ice.

-Orchid: The orchid is known for is dynamic color variations and for its hardy ability to grow in many regions with buds blooming for months at a time with minimal water.
-This durable flower comes in almost every color imaginable and is fairly common Hawaii, whether served as decorative pieces in restaurants, offices or homes or strung on leis.
-The orchid is a Hawaiian staple, particularly the Dendrobium and Epidendrum varieties of this flower.
+The orchid has dynamic color variations.
+It grows in many regions with buds blooming for months at a time with minimal water.
+This durable flower is common in Hawaii.
+People use it as decorative pieces in restaurants, offices or homes or strung on leis.
+The Dendrobium and Epidendrum are the most popular varieties in Hawaii.

-Pikake: Simple and white, this flowering plant is native to India, but thrives in Hawaii.
-Pikake is the Hawaiian word for “peacock” and the plant (officially known as Jasimnum sambac) were named for the bird because peacocks and its flowers were the favorite of Princess Ka’iulani.
+Simple and white, this flowering plant is native to India, but now thrives in Hawaii.
+Pikake is the Hawaiian word for peacock.
+This is because the peacock and this flower were favorites of Princess Ka’iulani.
 As a result, it became common to call the flower by this name.
 The pikake is typically worn as a lei.
 Many consider the pikake one of the most desirable Hawaiian flowers.

-Plumeria: The plumeria embodies both subtle beauty and breathtaking fragrance.
-The small white, pink or red flowers are highlighted with rosy gold and have soft thick petals that fan out beautifully.
-The plumeria is a seasonal flower, which thrives best in full sunshine and moderate humidity.
-On warm days, the scent of the plumeria is evident to all who pass by and is so irresistible that many people will add a blossom to their tresses or clothes.
+The plumeria embodies both subtle beauty and breathtaking fragrance.
+The small white, pink or red flowers have rosy gold and soft thick petals that fan out beautifully.
+The plumeria is a seasonal flower, thriving best in full sunshine and moderate humidity.
+On warm days, the scent of the plumeria is evident to all who pass by.
+It’s so irresistible that many people will add a blossom to their hair or clothes.

-Tuberose: Elegant white and soft pink petals comprise this unconventional “rose” of the tropics.
+This flower has elegant white and soft pink petals.
 This night-blooming flower emits a deliciously rosy aroma and grows best in deep moist soil.
-Though it is a native plant of Mexico, these flowers have become common in making Hawaiian leis.
+Although native to Mexico, these flowers have become common in Hawaiian leis.

-The mineral-rich volcanic soil of Hawaii and consistent rainfall and sunshine creates the perfect environment for thousands of flower species to flourish.
-On your next trip to the Aloha State, explore hidden trails, nature hikes, and the Hawaii State Parks where you can catch a glimpse of some of these beauties blooming in their natural habitat.
+The Hawaiian rich soil, consistent rainfall and sunshine create the perfect environment for flowers to flourish.
+On your next trip to the Aloha State, explore hidden trails, nature hikes and the Hawaii State Parks.
+Here, you can catch a glimpse of Hawaiian flowers blooming in their natural habit.